$500 College Scholarship Criteria

 - Must be a current or previous patient of Dr. Sanford’s

-- Must write a paper 1 to 2 pages, any genre, on “The Power of a Smile”.
+- Must write a paper, one to two pages, any genre, on “The Power of a Smile.”
 CREATIVITY RULES!

 - Entries must be original work, accompanied by a contest cover sheet which is completed and signed by both the applicant and parent.